NCH Hero Image

 • Loan package – A formal presentation of everything above to present to the lender

-• D&B PAYDEX Score: Scale of 0-100 – should be 75+ to be in the low to medium risk of default
+• D&B PAYDEX Score: PAYDEX score ranges are on a scale of 0-100 – should be 75+ to be in the low to medium risk of default

 • D&B DUNS Rating: Varies based on financial statements and size (an ER, 1R or 2R rating only indicates employee size and does not indicate financial rating)